wordwizzard/3and5/README.md

 # 3and5
 Small Scriping chanllenge.

+The typical Fizzbuzz code challenge use for developer screening.
+This is the cleanest and shortet I could think to implement the challenge... in python...

-1. Print the numbers 0 to 100.
+1. Print the numbers 1 to 100.
-2. For every multiple of 3 print fizz or foo
+2. For every multiple divisible by 3, print fizz
-3. For every multiple of 5 print buzz or bar
+3. For every multiple divisible by 5, print buzz
-4. For multiples of both print fizzbuzz or foobar
+4. For multiples divisible by both, print fizzbuzz